lmyint/personal_site/content/home/teaching.md

 +++

-I will be teaching the following courses at Macalester for the 2018-9 academic year.
+I am teaching the following courses at Macalester for the 2018-9 academic year.

-- MATH155: Introduction to Statistical Modeling (Fall)
+- MATH 155: Introduction to Statistical Modeling (Fall)
-- MATH253: Machine Learning (Spring)
+- MATH 253: Statistical Computing and Machine Learning (Spring)